ncsa/MayomicsVC/README.md

 4. The Cromwell command used to execute a wdl script is as follows:-

-   `java -jar "Path to the cromwell jar" run "Input WDL file" -i "Corresponding json input file" -p source.zip`
+   `java -jar "Path to the cromwell jar" run "Input WDL file" -i "Corresponding json input file" -p "Zip File"`

-   `For eg: java -jar cromwell.jar run BWAMemSamtoolView.wdl -i BWAMemSamtoolView_inputs.json -p source.zip`
+   `For eg: java -jar cromwell.jar run BWAMemSamtoolView.wdl -i BWAMemSamtoolView_inputs.json -p "Zip File"`

 In the above command, "run" mode will execute a single workflow, and exit when the workflow completes (successfully or not).
 The "-i" is a flag which specifies the user to include a workflow input file.
 The "-p" flag points to a directory or zipfile to search for workflow imports.
 In the case of our workflow, use of the "-p" flag is mandatory.
 It specifies that source.zip is where the scripts to individual tasks are located.
 Information on how to execute a wdl script using cromwell can be found on the following link: https://software.broadinstitute.org/wdl/documentation/execution.